bediger4000/Self-replicating-go/README.md

         fmt.Printf(h, h)
     }
 ```
-The final-format-string version is the `rx.go` code in this repository.
+The final-format-string version should reside in the `rx.go` file in this repository.

 The output of the final-format-string program constitutes the self-replicating program.